Creating an Employee Engagement AND Happiness Strategy

 Our golden rule is that no data sets with less than 5 respondents will be visible.
 This means that your people can rest assured that they won’t be identified.
 This means they will provide honest and open feedback that will help you create positive change within your organisation.

-We recommend starting your DEI strategy by asking for feedback, measuring it and benchmarking the current situation.
+We recommend starting your EDI strategy by asking for feedback, measuring it and benchmarking the current situation.
 This will allow you to identify relevant focus areas and map out what your journey might look like.

 For more information on the current state of diversity, equity and inclusion in the workplace, you can access our latest report on the figures.